This post was originally published by the Jewish Book Council.

 You might call her a helicopter mom, but she’s not a bad person — as that connotation often invokes.
 She is just very determined that things will go a certain way.

 When her son arrives at the revered institution, he gets caught up in a whole new world.
 She is under the impression he’s going to live out her Ivy League hopes and dreams, but he gets wrapped up in a secret society and a fast moving crowd.
 He uncovers a crime, and is more concerned with doing the right thing and solving the mystery than fulfilling his mother’s collegiate aspirations.

 I really enjoyed writing this coming of age, campus novel, with a strong maternal point of view.
 It can be frustrating to read Hannah’s character, but in the end many readers have compassion for her and understand she only wants what’s best.

 I want readers to learn Hannah’s lesson without having to make the same mistakes she did.
+I can think of nowhere better to look for inspiration in this pursuit than our sacred stories.
 It is said one can summarize the Torah while standing on one foot with the simple phrase, “Love thy Neighbor.”
 What Hannah learns at the end of The Nine is that all the parenting gospels that once lined her bookshelves could be summarized similarly — it all comes down to love.
 Love your child, but also love yourself.
 Don’t use a son or any child to fill your own emptiness.
 Parenting is over in a minute; just appreciate the miracle of their being.